Instance-dependent Noisy-label Learning with Graphical Model Based Noise-rate Estimation: Experiments

 \subsubsection{Synthetic Instance-Dependent Noise}

-The comparison between various baselines and our proposed work on CIFAR100~\citep{krizhevsky2009learning} with IDN~\citep{xia2020part} is shown in~\cref{table:cifar100} with the noise rate ranging from \(20\%\) to \(50\%\).
-It is worth noting that using our proposed model with DivideMix~\citep{li2020dividemix} and InstanceGM~\citep{garg2023instance} improves their performance in \(90\%\) cases. ~\cref{table:cifar100} also shows the final noise rate \(\epsilon\) estimated by our model, where the actual noise rates are displayed in the table's header.
-It's worth noting that the estimated noise rate is always reasonable to the actual rate.
+The comparison between various baselines and our proposed method on CIFAR100~\cite{krizhevsky2009learning} with IDN~\cite{xia2020part} is shown in~\cref{table:cifar100} with the noise rate ranging from \(0.2\) to \(0.5\).
+It is worth noting that using our proposed model with DivideMix~\cite{li2020dividemix}, C2D~\cite{zheltonozhskii2022contrast}, CC~\cite{zhao2022centrality} and InstanceGM~\cite{garg2023instance} improve their performance in almost all cases, particularly with large noise rates. ~\cref{table:cifar100} also shows the final noise rate \(\epsilon\) estimated by our model which is reasonably close to the simulated noise rate displayed in the table's header.